paskl-ai/lintai/README.md

 ## 🔬 How LLM detectors work

-LLM-powered rules collect the **full source** of functions that call AI frameworks, plus their caller chain, and ask an external LLM to classify OWASP risks.
+LLM-powered rules collect the **full source** of functions that call AI frameworks, plus their caller chain **across multiple files**, and ask an external LLM to classify OWASP risks.

+The enhanced analysis includes:
+- **Cross-file call tracking** – detectors see how functions in one file call AI functions in another
+- **Caller context** – LLM prompts include snippets from calling functions to provide better security analysis
+- **Call-flow context** – both direct callers and callees are included for comprehensive risk assessment

 Budget checks run _before_ the call; actual usage is recorded afterwards.